Credit Cards Credit Card Rewards

 • Earn up to $50 in statement credits each account anniversary year for hotel stays purchased through Chase Travel℠.

-• Get 25% more value when you redeem your points for travel through Chase Travel℠.
-That means 60,000 points are worth $750 toward if you book travel through the Chase travel portal.
+• Get up to 1.5x more value when you redeem your points for eligible travel through Chase Travel℠.
+That means 75,000 points could be worth up to $1,125 if you book eligible travel through the Chase Travel portal.

 • Each account anniversary, earn bonus points equal to 10% of your total purchases from the previous year.
 For example, spending $25,000 nets you 2,500 points.